particle-iot/docs/src/content/getting-started/billing/data-operations.md

 While there is no specific rate limit on variables and functions, there are practical limits on how fast the device can return data.
 The device can only process one function or variable at a time.
 Additionally, if you have more than a few devices you will instead [run into API rate limits](/reference/cloud-apis/api/#api-rate-limits) which limit how fast you can make requests to the Particle cloud APIs.
 You should avoid polling your entire device fleet frequently using functions or variables, as this is likely to cause scalability issues.

-See also [Migrating to Growth](/getting-started/billing/migrating-to-growth/) for more information about data operations in the growth plan.
+See also [Migrating to Basic](/getting-started/billing/migrating-to-basic/) for more information about data operations in the basic plan.